-As Active Living By Design advances community-led action to ensure health and wellbeing for all, one of the proven, place-based strategies we support is improving access to parks.
+As Active Living By Design (now Healthy Places by Design) advances community-led action to ensure health and wellbeing for all, one of the proven, place-based strategies we support is improving access to parks.
 Parks increase opportunities to be physically active; healthy tree canopies in parks make air healthier to breathe by removing pollutants; and living near parks even makes people happier, among many other benefits.

 But not everyone has the same access to safe, engaging park space.
 People who live in low-income communities and communities of color are less likely than those living in majority white neighborhoods to have a park, playground, or other exercise facility nearby.

 The National Recreation and Park Association (NRPA) works with local parks and recreation agencies to provide tools, resources, and technical assistance to ensure that all people have access to parks and that they are meaningfully involved in the development and use of them.
 I recently spoke with Rachel Banner, a Program Manager on the Health and Wellness team at NRPA, to explore how the organization approaches equity.
 Rachel manages the 10-Minute Walk Campaign and coordinates partnerships with The Trust for Public Land and the Urban Land Institute, in addition to getting the Safe Routes to Parks campaign started.

 We’ve been focused on equity for many years.
 Parks are often the only places where people can go to feel safe regardless of their race, age, or other demographic characteristic.
 And over the last several years, we’ve doubled down—aiming to transform the processes that occur in parks and recreation agencies to have more of an equity lens.
 Three years ago, NRPA developed a strategic plan, which runs through July of 2019.
 Equity is a central component of the plan, with the goal of reaching 4.5 million people through our programs.
 At NRPA, we believe everyone deserves a great park.